cis3296s22/prj-03-tetris/README.md

 # Description

 In this project, Javascript, HTML and CSS coding languages are used to create new releases of this game.
-Adding different play modes, statistics, and visual features were the primary goals of new release's.
+Adding different play modes, statistics, and visual features were the primary goals of new releases.

 # Table of Contents